 Luckily, the Houseguest was still out of town on vacation.
 I was effing and blinding at the top of my voice as my dear old mother would have said.
 I hadn’t had a check inconvenience me that much since the late 90s when I was in a hurry and the guy in front of me had tried to cash a two-party, out-of-state check with questionable ID.

 In the morning, I called Chase and tried to keep my calm.
 The call-center agent was zero help.
 She couldn’t tell me why they’d rejected the check and told me to talk with the issuer.
-Jamie had no idea why the bank had rejected, but she put in a request for a new check, and it arrived the next day.
+Jamie had no idea why the bank had rejected it, but she put in a request for a new check, and it arrived the next day.
 This time, there was no way I was using my mobile app to deposit it.
 Check in hand, I set off on foot again for the bank.
 It went smoothly and I deposited my check, had them reverse the penalty fee.

 Then I walked over to Starbucks and ordered my sandwich.